Dr Lucy Selman

 Dr Lucy Selman is the founding director of Good Grief Festival.

 The vision for the festival arose out of her professional interests and personal experience: her father died of cancer when she was 15, and she went on to become a researcher specialising in palliative and end of life care.
 Her second daughter was stillborn in 2018.
 Good Grief was inspired by this loss, and her belief that through sharing experiences and knowledge we can find solace and support.

 Together with Dr Emily Harrop at Cardiff University, Lucy is currently leading a national study of bereavement during the COVID-19 pandemic and the impact on bereavement services.
 To learn more about the study and access its research papers, visit the Covid Bereavement website.
-Some of Lucy’s research papers on bereavement during the pandemic are listed below (all are open access).
+Some of Lucy’s research papers on bereavement during the pandemic are listed below.
+All are open access.

 Image (c) Artur Tixiliski